mychan152000/willogyblogtest/content/posts/self-supervised-learning-part-3-the-idea-of-amdim-and-comparison-with-two-other-contrastive-learning-approaches.md

     A single positive sample which is produced from the anchor (original image) is used to contrast with a set of negative samples to learn meaningful representations.
 The big gray circle in the center is the embedding space.
 Samples of the same class should be mapped to locations close to each other while those that are of different classes should be pushed apart.
 Due to the unlabeled data, there will be case a positive sample is falsely seen as a negative sample (as the white and black puppy here).
 </p>

 As we have known, a classification neural network is actually a multi-class classifier.
-When there are many classes in dataset, the network is also required to have as many output neurons.
-Usually, many networks use the cross entropy loss function, which needs output neurons to represent probabilities.
-And these probabilities are obtained by the softmax function of which the computation is not efficient enough in the case of huge output layer.
+When there are many classes in a dataset, the network is also required to have as many output neurons.
+Usually, many networks use the cross-entropy loss function, which needs output neurons to represent probabilities.
+And these probabilities are obtained by the softmax function of which the computation is not efficient enough in the case of a huge output layer.

 To overcome this, Noise Contrastive Estimation (NCE) is used.
-The idea/purpose of NCE is transform a multi-class classification problem into a binary classification problem.
+The idea/purpose of NCE is to transform a multi-class classification problem into a binary classification problem.
 The softmax to estimate the true distribution of a dataset is no longer used.
-Now, each training sample fed to the network includes a positive pair and a number of negative pair.
+Now, each training sample fed to the network includes a positive pair and a number of negative pairs.
 Usually, a positive pair consists of different augmented versions of the anchor sample and a negative pair is constructed by the anchor with a sample randomly picked from the other classes.
 This pretext task of discriminating positive pairs and negative pairs will help the network learn to produce representations having great meaning.
 So, that is why it is called binary classification (as we have seen in the figure above).

-Several things also worth noting here are the cross entropy is not robust enough to noisy labels \[8, 9] and it possibly produces poor margins \[10, 11].
+Several things also worth noting here are the cross-entropy is not robust enough to noisy labels \[8, 9] and it possibly produces poor margins \[10, 11].
 These factors can badly affect the generalization performance.

 In the next sections, before coming to Amdim, it is necessary to first introduce two contrastive learning methods that were published earlier: Contrastive Predictive Coding (CPC) \[1] and Deep InfoMax (DIM) \[2].